alifsemi/alif_ensemble-vscode-multicore/README.md

 	- Removing the SESS MHU pairs and only using RTSS Non-secure MHU pair does not work.
 The SESS MHU pairs are required for the Non-secure RTSS MHU's to work.

 7. Build and Debug instructions:
-	- Each project needs to be built seperately by pressing CTRL-SHIFT-B.
+	- Each project can be built seperately.
+	- pressing CTRL-SHIFT-B builds both HE_app and HP_app (see .vscode/tasks.json).
 	- Each project can be launched separately for debug or selecting Alif Ensemble Multicore Debug launch configuration will allow multi-core debugging from same VSCode session.